Krazete/sgmpalette/README.md

 * [Stuk/jszip](https://github.com/Stuk/jszip) for making it easy to create zip files
 * [eligrey/FileSaver.js](https://github.com/eligrey/FileSaver.js) for making it easy to download those zip files

+The card art sprites can be uploaded to the [SGM Card Creator](https://github.com/Krazete/sgmcard), which should detect it based on its dimensions and automatically set the optimal position parameters.